sethvoltz/light-stack/README.md

 ## Controls

 All user control of the device is handled over MQTT.
-At first connection, the device announces that it is online by publishing to the topic `light-stack/<device-id>/identity` where the `<device-id>` is a unique value for that device.
-Currently the contents of the message don't matter, however the value "online" is currently passed.
+At first connection, the device announces that it is online by publishing to the topic `light-stack/<device-id>/identity` where the `<device-id>` is a unique value for that device and a value of "online".
+The device also registers an MQTT Last Will and Testament to publish the value "offline" when it disconnects.
+It also subscribes to the control topic `identify` which will trigger publishing to its identity topic.
 The controller will then subscribe to a series of topics in the format `<light-stack>/<all|device-id>/<control>`.

-The controls are exposed in two ways: pattern definitions and pattern presets.
+Two controls are exposed: pattern definitions as `definition` and pattern presets as `preset`.
 A definition is sent as a JSON document that will be validated and assigned as the current pattern and run.
 A preset is a hardcoded, named pattern that ships with the firmware.
 The named presets can also be used as the next value for timed patterns.

 The firmware, being designed for the ESP32 chipset, also exposes wifi hotspot setup and configuration for MQTT server, port and credentials.